weavermarquez/agent-o-rama/README.md

 # Agent-o-rama

 Agent-o-rama is a library for building scalable and stateful AI agents in Java or Clojure.
-Agents are defined as simple graphs of pure Java or Clojure functions, and Agent-o-rama automatically captures detailed traces and provides facilities and a web UI for offline experimentation, online evaluation, time-series telemetry (e.g. latencies, token usage), and much more.
-Agent-o-rama is heavily inspired by [LangGraph](https://www.langchain.com/langgraph) and [LangSmith](https://www.langchain.com/langsmith/observability).
+Agents are defined as simple graphs of Java or Clojure functions that execute in parallel, with built-in high-performance storage for any data model and integrated deployment.
+Agent-o-rama automatically captures detailed traces and includes a web UI for offline experimentation, online evaluation, and time-series telemetry (e.g. latencies, token usage).
+Inspired by [LangGraph](https://www.langchain.com/langgraph) and [LangSmith](https://www.langchain.com/langsmith/observability), Agent-o-rama extends those ideas with far greater scalability, full parallel execution, and built-in data storage and deployment.

 <p align="center">
   <img src="readme/trace.png" width="30%" alt="Agent execution trace">